Teams feeling the excitement since the end of bowl season

 Iowa State Cyclones

-Whenever the NCAA grants a sixth year of eligibility, it ranks as something of a a surprise.
+Whenever the NCAA grants a sixth year of eligibility, it ranks as something of a surprise.
 So even though Iowa State was hopeful -- while still euphoric in the wake of its first bowl appearance since 2012 -- when QB Kyle Kempt learned in February that he could (and would) return this year, the excitement meter skyrocketed.

-Kempt saved the season for Iowa State last year, coming from essentially nowhere to lead upsets over Oklahoma and TCU as he threw for 1,787 yards and 15 touchdowns.
+Kempt saved the season for Iowa State last year, coming from essentially nowhere to lead upsets over Oklahoma and TCU and throw for 1,787 yards and 15 touchdowns in nine games.

-And it's not just Kempt that has Iowa State still abuzz three months after coach Matt Campbell kept his word and stayed in Ames when opportunities elsewhere would have existed if he wanted to look for them.
+And it's not just Kempt who has Iowa State still abuzz three months after coach Matt Campbell kept his word and stayed in Ames when opportunities elsewhere would have existed if he wanted to look for them.
 No player anywhere does more and gets noticed less than Iowa State running back David Montgomery.

 Even as Iowa State lost offensive coordinator and line coach Tom Manning to the Indianapolis Colts, his departure only serves to illustrate the rising profile of Campbell's program.